heptarch/heptarch.github.io/drafts/demon.md

 But then the teardrops lengthened inward into spikes, cruelly piercing the ball through its corners, and Susan gasped.
-The spikes pushed through to the opposite side, and the whole figure convulsed, dancing into new, more elaborate patchworks as the ball was swallowed up by its assailants.
+The spikes pushed through to the opposite side, and the whole figure convulsed, shivering into new, more elaborate patchworks, the ball swallowed up by its dancing assailants.

 A devilish shape, she concluded, grinning, and switched it off.